truecharts/website/docs/manual/SCALE Apps/docker-compose.md

+---
+sidebar_position: 14
+---
-# 13 - Docker-Compose on SCALE
+# Docker-Compose on SCALE

 While Docker-Compose is not officially supported by iX Systems, we have designed a special "Docker-Compose" App, that is available in the "core" train.
 This App can be used to easily deploy a compose file in a completely isolated docker-compose environment.